 Duration 20 minutes Required Give each team a printout of the quiz and a pen or pencil.
-Learning outcomes Understand and be able to correctly sort food into the six groups in the Food Pyramid. - ·

-Preparation

-Show the group the image of the Food Pyramid.
-Explain:

-- What the six food groups are - The type of foods you find in each food group - The importance of each food group in terms of a balanced diet. - That there are no recommended servings for Top Shelf foods and drinks because they are not needed for good health.

-Break the group in teams of three people.
-Each team is given a quiz sheet.
+Learning outcomes Understand and be able to correctly sort food into the five groups in the Eatwell Guide.
+Preparation Show the group the image of the Eatwell Guide.
+Explain: • What the five food groups are The type of foods you find in each food group The importance of each food group in terms of a balanced diet.
+Instructions Break the group into teams of three people.
+Give each team a quiz sheet.
 You read from a list of 21 foods.
-They have to tick what food group each one belongs to.
+They have to tick the food group each belongs to.